MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Get-MgUserInferenceClassification.md

 ## SYNOPSIS
 Relevance classification of the user's messages based on explicit designations that override inferred relevance or importance.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserInferenceClassification](/powershell/module/Microsoft.Graph.Beta.Mail/Get-MgBetaUserInferenceClassification?view=graph-powershell-beta)

 ## SYNTAX